grafana/loki/docs/logql.md

 # LogQL: Log Query Language

 Loki comes with its very own language for querying logs called *LogQL*.
-LogQL can be considered a distributed `grep` with labels for extra querying control.
+LogQL can be considered a distributed `grep` with labels for filtering.

 A basic LogQL query consists of two parts: the **log stream selector** and a **filter expression**.
-Because of how Loki is designed, a set of log streams must be selected using a [Prometheus](https://prometheus.io)-style log stream selector.
+Due to Loki's design, all LogQL queries are required to contain a log stream selector.

 The log stream selector will reduce the number of log streams to a manageable volume.
 Depending how many labels you use to filter down the log streams will